Roger Clarke's Web-Site

 The process of developing the new research technique has broadly followed he first three phases of Peffers' Design Science Research Methodology (DSRM - Peffers et al. 2007), viz. problem identification, objectives definition, and design and development.
 The next phase (demonstration) has been commenced but not brought to completion.

 The first aspect of demonstration is the identification of specific contexts to which the technique is to be applied, and the second is the application of the framework in order to instantiate research methods appropriate to specific research questions.
-Four trials have been conducted and reported on, two of them published and two so far only in manuscript form.
-Each of them applies the theory of researcher perspective (Clarke & Davison 2019) to a particular set of published works.
+Four trials have been conducted and reported on, three of them published and one in second-round review.
+Each of them applies the theory of researcher perspective (Clarke & Davison 2020) to a particular set of published works.
 Of the sample research questions in Table 1, this most closely relates to item 10.
 The first trial, reported in Clarke (2015), considered a modest set of papers from the ACIS conference and the AJIS journal.
 The second, reported in Clarke (2016b), examined a larger set of papers presented at the Bled conference.
-The current manuscripts report on studies of Basket of 8 articles and of a set of papers in the journal 'Electronic Markets'.
+The third, in Clarke (2020), examined a set of papers in the journal 'Electronic Markets'.
+The article in review reports on studies of Basket of 8 articles.

 The pilot projects undertaken to date attest to the practicality of the technique when articulated for, and applied in, a specific critical theory research context.
 The small set is not sufficiently rich to illustrate or demonstrate the usefulness of the guidance across all of the various project-types.
 Far less do the projects conducted to date represent Peffers' fifth phase (evaluation), which involves observation and measurement of the new artefact's effectiveness in addressing stated objectives.